 Of course, to have the protection of the FCA, you need to use a registered and authorised lender.
 It is unfortunate, but there are still unregistered lenders that act unlawfully and can put you at risk.
 You should search the Financial Services Register to see if your chosen lender is authorised to offer their services.

-When is applying for a payday loan the right decision to make?
+When is applying for a loan the right decision to make?

-If you are struggling with an unexpected cost or an emergency expense, then a payday loan could be a suitable option.
+If you are struggling with an unexpected cost or an emergency expense, then this type of loan could be a suitable option.

-D0 you find you’re taking out short term loans?
-Or that you need a payday loan for your day to day living costs?
+D0 you find you’re taking out short-term loans?
+Or that you need financial help for your day to day living costs?
 Then you should seek more debt advice.

 If paying off one loan leaves you short on money the following month, you risk an ongoing spiral of debt.

-What should a payday loan be used for?
+Payday Loan Guidance: What should they be used for?

 For example. you might choose to apply for a loan if your car breaks down and you need immediate money for repairs.
 More so if you can afford to repay your loan using spare cash the following month.

 You should avoid using high-interest loans for non-essential purchases.
 Things such as holidays, nights out or home improvements.
 Also, avoid taking out a payday loan to cover a regular shortfall in your income.
 If this shortfall isn’t a one-off, find more permanent ways to reduce your outgoings or to boost your income.

 What if you’re having problems repaying your loan?